Skip to main content

 Cevro implements several security measures:

-• Credential encryption: All credentials are encrypted at rest using AES-256
+• Credential encryption: All credentials and custom headers are encrypted at rest using AES-256

 • SSRF protection: Internal/private IP addresses are blocked (localhost, 10.x.x.x, 192.168.x.x, etc.)